Ethkoh/Notes/datacamp_sql.md

 - No primary key!
 - Possible PK = {professor_id, organization_id, function}

+before the migration of the data to remove away the affiliations table, transform the table in place first before creating a function table to link the relationship

 ###  update columns of a table based on values in another table
+this is for the linking function table
 ```
 UPDATE table_a
 SET column_to_update = table_b.column_to_update_from